The Case for Health in Beverages

 Increased Protein Intake

-In 2017 DuPont Nutrition & Health conducted a proprietary research study involving more than 5,000 consumers in 11 countries to determine habits on protein consumption.
+In 2017 Nutrition & Biosciences conducted a proprietary research study involving more than 5,000 consumers in 11 countries to determine habits on protein consumption.
 The results showed almost half of consumers are actively trying to consume more protein or aware that they should (28% actively trying to consumer more protein and 18% aware they should consume more protein).
 Consumers in developing countries (based on collective responses from China, India, Thailand, Mexico, Colombia & Brazil) indicate a greater likelihood to actively try to consume more protein (35% vs. 20%.)
 About 35% of global respondents are consuming more plant-based proteins.

 Beverages are a key vehicle for delivering protein in variety of applications and the right opportunity to address this growing trend.